-The most important daily activity that animals go through to stay alive is the gathering of food.
-Food represents the fuel that organisms used to carry out movement, respiration, reproduction, and growth.
+The most important daily activity that animals go through to stay alive is gathering food.
+Food represents the fuel organisms use to carry out movement, respiration, reproduction, and growth.
 There is a wide range of techniques that animals use to get food, and I wanted to write this article on the four main feeding mechanisms that animals use.

 - Filter feeders strain suspended food particles from large amounts of water.

 - Substrate feeders live on or in their food.